koply/KCommando/README.md

 ## Command Callbacks
 **Note:** All lines must be inside the constructor of your command.

-#### On False Callback: This callback is runs when the command is returns false.
+#### On False Callback: This callback is run when the command returns false.
 ```java
 getInfo().setOnFalseCallback( (JRunnable) e -> e.getMessage().addReaction("⛔") );
 ```

-#### Owner Only Callback: This callback is runs when the command for the bot owner is used by a normal user.
+#### Owner Only Callback: This callback is run when the command for the bot owner is used by a normal user.
 ```java
 getInfo().setOwnerOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```

-#### Guild Only Callback: This callback is runs when the command for guild in the private message is used.
+#### Guild Only Callback: This callback is run when the command for guild in the private message is used.
 ```java
 getInfo().setGuildOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```

-#### Private Only Callback: This callback is runs when the command for private conversations in the guild is used.
+#### Private Only Callback: This callback is run when the command for private conversations in the guild is used.
 ```java
 getInfo().setPrivateOnlyCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```

-#### Cooldown Callback: This callback is runs when command declined due cooldown.
+#### Cooldown Callback: This callback is run when the command declined due to cooldown.
 ```java
 getInfo().setCooldownCallback( (JRunnable) e ->  e.getMessage().addReaction("⛔") );
 ```